dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## Data set download sync settings

-It is very similar to **Program settings** section, it has two parts.
+It allows admin users to specify the sync parameters for DataSets.
+It has two parts.

 ### Global settings